laravel/framework/.github/SECURITY.md

 ## Supported Versions

-Please see [our support policy](https://laravel.com/docs/releases#support-policy) on supported versions for security releases.
+Please see [our support policy](https://laravel.com/docs/releases#support-policy) for information on supported versions for security releases.

 ## Reporting a Vulnerability